ChollatisP/Ankylosaurus-Robot-Using-CPG/README.md

 a (alpha) and
 b (beta) are constants.
 The output
 Hc from this equation is used to adjust the motor speed.
 This system allows the hormone levels to influence the walking speed of the robot.

+### - Robot design

+* Body
+  After choosing the Ankylosaurus as a reference for our robot, we based our design on a four-legged animal.
+Studying the skeleton of the Ankylosaurus, which has different leg lengths, we designed the front legs to be 86 centimeters long and the rear legs to be 115 centimeters long.

 ## Part